skylight-hq/skylight.digital/pages/toolkits/service_design_framework/02_the_skylight_service_design_framework.md

 ![](/img/toolkits/service_design/people-aligning.svg){: .mt-5}

 Moving from assumption to alignment.
-(Derived from [Jeff Patton](https://www.jpattonassociates.com/glad-we-all-agree-2/), [CC BY-NC-SA 1.0](https://creativecommons.org/licenses/by-nc-sa/1.0/))
-{: .caption .mb-5 }
+(Derived from [Jeff Patton](https://www.jpattonassociates.com/glad-we-all-agree-2/)) {: .caption .mb-5 }

 If you’re using the Skylight Service Design Framework to embark on your own service design project, these tips will help guide you throughout the process: